jes/keyswitch-tester/README.md

 You'll also need:

+ - 1x micro servo (Tower Pro SG90 or compatible)
+ - 1x Arduino (I suggest Nano, Pro Micro, or similar)
+ - Some short lengths of wire

+Optional:

  - 5x M3 threaded insert
- - 1x micro servo
  - 1x LED
- - 1x resistor for LED (e.g. 470 Ohm)
+ - 1x resistor for the LED (e.g. 470 Ohm)

- - 1x Arduino Nano, Pro Micro, or similar
- - Some short lengths of wire
+Fit the threaded inserts to the main body by holding them with tweezers while pressing down gently with a hot soldering iron.
+If you don't want to use threaded inserts you can just use slightly larger screws and thread directly into the plastic.
+The hole is about 4mm across.

 Super-glue the Arduino to the lower deck, and the LED into the hole.
 Screw the servo to the mounts on the upper deck.
 Screw the servo arm extension on to the servo horn, and fit it to the servo.